How Long Should You Wait Between Cataract Surgery on Each Eye?

 What Happens During Cataract Surgery

-During cataract surgery, the surgeon replaces the clouded lens with an artificial intraocular lens (IOL) made of silicone, acrylic, or plastic.
+During cataract surgery, the surgeon replaces the clouded lens with an artificial lens, also known as an intraocular lens (IOL), made of silicone, acrylic, or plastic.
 The procedure uses local anesthesia and often takes no longer than 20 minutes.
 Most surgeries use the phacoemulsification technique, during which the eye surgeon creates a microscopic incision using a blade (traditional cataract surgery) or laser (laser-assisted cataract surgery) to remove the cataract.
 This procedure eliminates the need for sutures or patches after the surgery.

-When cataracts are present in both eyes, surgery is typically performed one eye at a time in separate operative settings to allow for healing.
+Patients will be prescribed eye drops to use after the surgery to aid in the healing process and prevent infection.
+When cataracts are present in both eyes, surgery is typically performed on one eye at a time in separate operative settings, under the guidance of an eye doctor, to allow for healing.
 Performing these procedures with a specific interval of time between each is known as delayed sequential bilateral cataract surgery (DSBCS).

 The Benefits of DSBCS

 DSBCS is the standard practice for bilateral cataract removal in the United States.
-Immediate sequential bilateral cataract surgery (ISBCS), which is surgery performed on each eye in the same operative setting, may be recommended in some rare circumstances.
+Immediate sequential bilateral cataract surgery (ISBCS), which is eye surgery performed on both eyes simultaneously in the same procedure, may be recommended in some rare circumstances.
 However, further research is needed to determine its safety and refractive outcomes.
+In many cases, cataract surgery can reduce or eliminate the need for glasses or contact lenses, further enhancing the patient’s quality of life.

 DSBCS is typically scheduled one to three weeks apart and offers benefits that can support improved outcomes while mitigating the risk of complications: